LeijaSa/LeijaSa/README.md

 - 🔭 I am currently studying for a bachelor's degree in programming
 - :school: A primary school teacher by my former profession
-- 🌱 I am eager to deepen my knowledge about full-stack development and software testing.
+- 🌱 I am eager to deepen my knowledge about full-stack development, Angular and software testing
 - ⚡ In my free time I snowboard, dance, climb and take care of plants.